asiadziadko/vc-demo-basic/README.md

 "Input from remote repo to be pulled to local repo."

-bjobjojfbofjo
- “Input from local repo to be committed and uncommitted, the content is the same, only the commit is reversed.”
+“Input from local repo to be reverted.
+The content will be gone but the commit stays in the history”